olveirap/SpiralWebUI/README.md

 - 🌟 **Continuous Updates**: We are committed to improving Open WebUI with regular updates, fixes, and new features.

 Want to learn more about Open WebUI's features?
 Check out our [Open WebUI documentation](https://docs.openwebui.com/features) for a comprehensive overview!

+## SpiralWebUI Unique Features (Planned)

+- **Decentralized Interaction Storage:** User prompts and LLM responses are encrypted and stored on decentralized storage (planned: IPFS), giving users control over their data blobs.

+- **Blockchain Provenance:** Metadata about interactions (user ID, timestamp, model used, storage CID) and feedback events are recorded immutably on a public blockchain (planned: Polygon PoS) for transparency and auditability.

+- **Enhanced Feedback Mechanism:** Includes standard thumbs up/down ratings and allows users to provide direct textual **corrections** to LLM responses.

+- **Privacy by Default:** Sensitive interaction content is encrypted on the backend before storage, ensuring only authorized parties (initially, the user) can decrypt it.

+- **Optional Public Contribution:** Users can explicitly choose to "opt-in" specific interactions or feedback instances, securely publishing the necessary decryption key to allow that specific data to contribute to public training datasets.

+- **Incentive System:** Rewards users for providing valuable feedback and contributing high-quality public data, initially through access credits or privileges for platform-hosted models.
+---

 ## 🔗 Also Check Out Open WebUI Community!